PurpleMyst/purple/DESIGN.md

 on top of it.
 It's actually so hand-rolled that I'm thinking of just hand-rolling the whole parser.

-The parser supports the following constructs:
+### Identifier

-- Identifiers, which may start with any of `[a-zA-Z_-]` and continue with any of the former plus `[0-9]`.
+Identifiers may start with any of `[a-zA-Z_-]` and continue with any of the former plus `[0-9]`.

-- Numbers, which are comprised of characters `[0-9]` and can have a type specified right afterwards, the type being `[iu](\d+)`, and supporting any integer size between `1` and `64`, including odd sizes like `37`.
+Examples:
+1. `foobar`
+2. `-`
+3. `foo+bar`
+4. `_hello_i_am_dunder_`
+5. `my-favorite-number-is-2+2`

+### Integer

+They are comprised of characters `[0-9]`.

+They can be signed or unsigned.

+They can have any size between 1 and 64.

+Their size can be specified after their value or it can be inferred from context.

+Examples:
+1. `0`
+2. `42`
+3. `42i32`
+4. `42i42`
+5. `37u21`

+### String

-- Strings, which are any character except `"` between `"`.
-Escapes are not currently supported.
+Strings consist of any character except `"` inside a pair of `"`.

-- Lists, which are sequences of other values between parenthesis.
-They are allowed to be heterogeneous
+No escapes are currently supported.

+Examples:
+1. `""`
+2. `"hello, world"`
+3. `"ùnìcòdè is s↑pported"`

+### List

+Lists are made up of any amount of values, even zero, inside parenthesis.

+They can be heterogenous.

+Examples:
+1. `()`
+2. `(function main () i32 0)`
+3. `((i love) (nested lists) 300)`

 ## Value

 A value is a struct containing three fields:
-1. `data`, representing basically a parsed version of whatever the user typed.
-   This contains the string's contents, or the number's digits, etc...
+1. `data`, containing what you might expect: A string content, an integer value, etc...
 2. `ty`, representing the type of the value.
-This can be present or can be not present.
-If it's not present, the value's type must be inferred from the context.
+This field is optional and will be inferred from context if not present.
-3. `span`, a `(usize, usize)` representing the portion of the input which this values take sup
+3. `span`, which is the range of the input text which this value was parsed from.
+This is left-inclusive and right-exclusive.

+Examples:
+1. `Value { data: ValueData::Integer(0), ty: None, span: (0, 1) }`
+2. `Value { data: ValueData::Integer(42), ty: Some(ValueType::Integer { size:
+   32, signed: false }), span: (0, 2) }`

 ## Compiler

 The Compiler is a very simple beast.
 It creates a LLVM Context, Builder and Module upon instanciation.

-Compilation happens value-by-value, and each value type is compiled in the following manner
-- Identifiers are thought of as variables, looked up in what is known as the frame stack, going from the latest frame (first in the array) to the oldest frame (last in the array).
-The frame stack top is the beginning of the array so the iteration order is correct.
+### Frames

+The Compiler contains internally a stack of `Frame`s, whose top value is the first element of a `VecDeque<Frame>`.

+Each `Frame` contains information about the current context being compiled, such as variables currently defined in the scope.

+For now, a new frame is created for every function.

+### Identifier

+Identifiers are compiled by looking up the corresponding variable in the frame stack.
+Simple enough.

+### Integer

-- Integers are compiled as simple LLVM integers, and the distinction between signed and unsigned is a bit lost in compilation.
+Integers are compiled as LLVM integers.

+### String

-- Strings are compiled as constant LLVM strings.
-Mutable strings are not supported yet, I guess.
+Integers are compiled as LLVM strings.

+### List

-- Lists are compiled based on their head
+Lists are compiled following this set of rules:
-    1. If the list head is `Identifier("function")`, a function definition is created in the global context. (note: closures are not supported yet).
-A function definition takes the form of `(function NAME ((PARAM_TYPE PARAM)*) RETURN_TYPE BODY*)`.
-While parameters are not currently supported, the idea is that a new frame will be created where the arguments are assigned to variables.
-There is no support for Function values currently, but there will be in the future..
-    2. In any other case, nothing is supported yet.

-### Type Checking and Inference

-Type inference, while not currently implemented, will be implemented following a few dumb rules.

-1. In a `function`, the last value must be of the type named in the function definition.
-This is useful for type inference of integer values in functions such as `main`
-2. In a `define`, the right-hand-side's type must be assignable to the left-hand-side.
-The exact semantics of the preceding statement have not been worked out yet, such as how references are going to work et cetera.
+### function

+If the head of the list is an Identifier with the contents `"function"`, a new function definition is created in the global scope.

+There exists no support for capturing variables (yet).

+A function definition looks like this: `(function NAME ((PARAM_TYPE PARAM_NAME)*) RETURN_TYPE BODY*)`

+Type checking for a function definition involves checking that the last expression in the body, which is the one that is returned by the function and whill henceforth be referred to as the return value, has the type specified in the function definition.

+While type checking, if the return value has the data for an integer but no type specified, and the function's return value is an integer type (e.g. `i32`, `u64`, `i33`), the return value's type is set to the function's return value.
+This allows definitions such as `(function main () i32 0)` to not re-state the integer size.

+Examples:
+1. `(function main () i32 0)`

+### otherwise

+Otherwise, nothing is currently compiled and the compiler errors out.